Teaching Observations for Faculty, Staff, and Postdocs

 How can I arrange a teaching observation?

-Teaching Observations are offered during the fall and spring semesters.
-To arrange for a teaching observation, please submit the online request form (above) at least two weeks prior to the date when you would like to be observed.
-In Fall 2019, the deadline to submit a Teaching Observation request is October 18.
+Instructors may request to have one teaching observation per semester (subject to change based on demand).
+To arrange for a teaching observation, please submit the online request form at least two weeks prior to the date when you would like to be observed.
+Please note that observation requests will be fulfilled on a first come, first served basis.
 A teaching observation consultant will follow up to discuss your goals for student learning and for the observation.

 What happens before, during, and after the observation?